mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 The Tech Level measures the average technology presence on the planet and gives an idea of local production and repair capability.
 Trade with offworlders may bring in advanced technology; on average, a rich individual can afford technology two or more levels higher than the planetary average.
 The government may also have access to higher-technology items.

-A planet’s technology may be one or more levels higher or lower in a particular field, such as Medicine, Communications, Weaponry, Ship Construction, Power Generation, Computers and so forth.
+A planet's technology may be one or more levels higher or lower in a particular field, such as Medicine, Communications, Weaponry, Ship Construction, Power Generation, Computers and so forth.

 COMMUNICATIONS If the planet is below Tech Level 3, then there will be no telecommunication system whatsoever except for whatever facilities the starport offers.
 If it is between TL4 and TL6, then it has radio and telephone communications between major cities at least but

 CHARTED SPACE: STARPORTS AND THE LAW Technically, a starport is Imperial territory and not under the jurisdiction of the planetary government.
 The local government may share in the construction costs, running costs and profits of the starport but the port is extraterritorial and run by an Imperium-appointed governor.
 This means that Travellers can carry locally illegal goods onto a planet so long as they do not leave the starport.
-It also means that criminals and refugees often claim sanctuary in a starport and that a starport’s Tech Level may be considerably higher than that of the rest of the planet.
+It also means that criminals and refugees often claim sanctuary in a starport and that a starport's Tech Level may be considerably higher than that of the rest of the planet.
 Starports operate according to Imperial Law
 (equivalent to Law Level 1 for most items and forbidding all use of psionics).

 However, Travellers should be aware that not every world honors this approach and paranoid governments have been known to forcibly board and inspect ships to root out what they see as unpleasant influences.